'I will never go back': traumatized bush fire evacuees land in Melbourne

 But like many others, she praised the Australian navy and all the volunteers in the relief effort for bringing them safely back to Melbourne.

-“It was so comfortable on the ship,” said teenage evacuee Wellington..
+“It was so comfortable on the ship,” said teenage evacuee Wellington.

 Back in Melbourne, everyone was eager to shower and put their smoke-tainted clothes in the wash.
 What were they going to do first?